 Financial monitoring and management is an important governance and management function in all organisations with separation of ownership and management.

-The Board has three main roles in relation to financial monitoring and management:
+In a not-for-profit (NFP), The Board has three main roles in relation to financial monitoring and management:

 - Plan through the approval of budgets.

 - Monitor the financial performance of the organisation to ensure that targets are being met.

 - Respond to financial results and indicators by making informed decisions to maintain the organisation’s financial wellbeing.